microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ##### Partners must:

-1. Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)*
-  - *6 completed pre-sales engagements are required in the first 6 months*
+1. Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)* w/ 6 completed pre-sales engagements in the first 6 months

-2. Achieve a Milestone 1 to Milestone 2 conversion ratio of 15% or higher for Microsoft FY25
+2. Achieve a Milestone 1 to Milestone 2 conversion ratio *(total # of M1’s completed compared to total # of M2’s)* of 15% or higher for Microsoft FY25
-  - *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*

 ## MXDR Verified Solution